How to Change Drive Letter on Windows 11, 10, 8, or 7?

-In an earlier post, we mentioned a freeware tool Sordum Drive Letter Changer.
-Drive Letter Changer is a free utility that lets you change a drive letter or even assign a drive letter on the hard disk partition.
+In an earlier post, we mentioned a freeware tool, Sordum Drive Letter Changer.
+Drive Letter Changer is a free utility that lets you change a drive letter or even assign a drive letter to a hard disk partition.
 It is compatible with Windows 11, 10, 8.1, 8, 7, Vista, and XP (both x86 and x64).

 Change Drive Letter on Windows 10/11